The Tragic Ending of Crown Prince Sado

 Mental Illness

-You are probably wondering if I somehow misinterpreted or found some bogus information in the way Prince Sado died.
-I know that it's a very unusual way to die or be executed so let me tell you the events that occurred in this horrible but sad story of how he died inside a rice chest.
+You are probably wondering if I somehow misinterpreted or found some bogus information about the way Prince Sado died.
+I know that it's a very unusual way to die or be executed, so let me tell you the events that occurred in this horrible but sad story of how he died inside a rice chest.

 To purchase The Memoirs of Lady HyeGyong, click HERE.

-As some of you may know, I am currently reading through this book that Lady Hyegyeong wrote which is pictured up above.
+As some of you may know, I am currently reading through the book that Lady Hyegyeong wrote, which is pictured above.
 So the things I'm about to share here are what Lady Hyegyeong eyewitnessed and experienced, as well as some other things that I came across while researching.

 Based on Lady Hyegyeong's memoirs, between the years of 1752-1753, Prince Sado started showing signs of serious mental illness.
 But truth be told, Lady Hyegyeong actually blames the upbringing of Crown Prince Sado as the major contribution to his illness.
-After reading the Memoirs of 1805 where she writes the account surrounding the incident of her husband, I, too, would agree that the lack of parental love and supervision allowed fear to take control of Sado's mental state spiraling him down into an unhealthy way of releasing anger.
+After reading the Memoirs of 1805, where she writes the account surrounding the incident with her husband, I, too, would agree that the lack of parental love and supervision allowed fear to take control of Sado's mental state, spiraling him down into an unhealthy way of releasing anger.

-After the death of Queen Jeongseong (King Yeongjo's first wife) in 1757, Crown Prince Sado began having clothing phobia and started becoming extremely violent towards those around him.
+After the death of Queen Jeongseong (King Yeongjo's first wife) in 1757, Crown Prince Sado began having a clothing phobia and started becoming extremely violent towards those around him.
 Even with 20-30 sets of clothing laid out in front of him, it was hard for him to get dressed.
-On days that he managed to get dressed were days that were considered lucky and on those days that were not so lucky, eunuchs and court maids were harmed and clothes were burnt.
+Days that he managed to get dressed were considered to be lucky days, and on those days that were not so lucky, eunuchs and court maids were harmed and clothes were burned.

-After returning back from Queen Jeongseong's burial procession, King Yeongjo reproved him for reasons that Lady Hyegyeong could not remember.
-Sado, who had an affectionate relationship with Queen Jeongseong, despite her being a stepmother, was an emotional struggle as would anyone who loses a loved one.
+After returning from Queen Jeongseong's burial procession, King Yeongjo reproved him for reasons that Lady Hyegyeong could not remember.
+Sado, who had an affectionate relationship with Queen Jeongseong despite her being a stepmother, was in an emotional struggle, as would anyone who lost a loved one.
 With this added stress and criticism from his father, he became more violent in his actions.
-Lady Hyegyeong recalls the day that Sado brought a severed head of a royal eunuch and forced Lady Hyegyeong and the palace maids to see this horrid sight.
-Everyone around him was in constant fear for their life.
+Lady Hyegyeong recalls the day that Sado brought the severed head of a royal eunuch and forced Lady Hyegyeong and the palace maids to see this horrid sight.
+Everyone around him was in constant fear for their lives.

 Hearing about Sado's episodes of rage and murder, King Yeongjo called for Crown Prince Sado.
-He confessed to his wrongdoings and when asked why he was behaving this way, Sado replied that his anger could only be soothed by killing something or someone.
+He confessed to his wrongdoings, and when asked why he was behaving this way, Sado replied that his anger could only be soothed by killing something or someone.
 The reason for his anger, he continued, was because he felt unloved by his father and because of his constant fear of the King's criticisms.
-King Yeongjo apparently replied that he would not do that anymore but unfortunately, the criticisms and rebuking did not stop there, and nor did Sado believe that his father would change.
+King Yeongjo apparently replied that he would not do that anymore, but unfortunately, the criticism and rebuking did not stop there, nor did Sado believe that his father would change.

 In 1760, his illness became even worse.
-He felt like he was suffocating being in the same palace as his father so he summoned his younger sister, Princess Hwawan, who wielded great power because of her influence over her father (she was King Yeongjo's favorite daughter).
-He told her to have the King moved to a different palace.
+He felt like he was suffocating being in the same palace as his father, so he summoned his younger sister, Princess Hwawan, who wielded great power because of her influence over her father (she was King Yeongjo's favorite daughter).
+He told her to have the King move to a different palace.
 Sado pressed her on this matter and wouldn't allow her to return to her own residence in fear that something bad would happen to him.
-She finally succeeded at persuading King Yeongjo to move.
+She finally succeeded in persuading King Yeongjo to move.

-Without King Yeongjo nearby, Prince Sado felt a little more at ease to do what he pleased like riding horses and playing military games.
+Without King Yeongjo nearby, Prince Sado felt a little more at ease doing what he pleased, like riding horses and playing military games.
 But after a while, he grew tired of them and started to leave the palace in disguise.

 Prince Sado's drawings